Status: in progress

 A two-day, in-person workshop with researchers and policy, labour, and employer stakeholders from 13 countries spanning Canada, the Caribbean, and Central and South America took place on May 6th and 7th, 2014 at the Universidad El Bosque in Bogota, Colombia.
-Resources that were produced in preparation for the workshop can be found below.
-Proceedings from the workshop are in preparation.
+Resources that were produced in preparation for the workshop can be found below, as well as the technical guide to the workshop proceedings.

 - Lung cancer package (English)

 - Lung cancer package (Spanish)

 - Mining package (Spanish)

 - eWORK module (English) (Note that this module is for example only.
 The eWORK tool can be accessed via the CAREX Canada website)